 Account Status Code Validation – For all debit cards that are eligible for replacement until Step 7, eOps will check the status of the linked account.
 The Status Code already fetched from eBBS through ‘Cross Product Enquiry’, and the Replacement will be allowed only for below defined status.
+Any one of the linked account should be active to replace the Debit Card.
 Refer extract from BRD